kyrylo/system_browser_server/README.md

 -----------

-System Browser is a Ruby gem that serves as a bridge between a Ruby process and [System Browser Client][client].
+System Browser is a Ruby gem that serves as a bridge between a Ruby process and the [System Browser Client][client].
 It allows you to browse Ruby behaviours (classes and modules), its methods and the methods' source code.

 Examples